Armenian illuminated manuscripts: Cilician miniatures after Toros Roslin

-When the end of the “classical” period has arrived, another trend known as the "Armenian baroque" appeared at the beginnings of the 1280s.
+When the end of the “classical” period arrived, another trend is known as the "Armenian baroque" appeared at the beginning of the 1280s.
 The manuscripts of this period were executed in monasteries located near the city of Sis.
 The Lectionary (Matenadaran, Ms. 979) of 1286 is the most lavish and richly illustrated manuscript of this period in the history of Armenian illumination.
 Commissioned by the Crown Prince (the future Hethum II to whom also belonged the Gospel of Malatia of Toros Roslin), this manuscript is adorned with miniatures on almost all of its pages, the number of which exceeds four hundred.
 According to Drampian: "The manuscript reflects the new orientations taken by Cilician painting from the 1280s onwards.
 There is a convulsive and dramatic expressiveness.
 These features are reflected in the general structure of the miniature as well as in detail elements, such as the shape of the silhouettes, the contour lines and the refinement of the intense and vibrant tones".
 The distinctly oriental trend asserted itself, accentuating the ornamental and picturesque side of the painters' works.
 There is a place for diversity, fantasy and boldness in the richness of the illustrations, reflecting the contacts of the Armenian miniaturists of Cilicia with the art of other nations.
-An example is in the miniature of Jonas thrown into the sea: the treatment of the waves, in the form of deep spirals resembles Chinese engravings and drawings.
+An example is in the miniature of Jonas thrown into the sea: the treatment of the waves, in the form of deep spirals, resembles Chinese engravings and drawings.